Blood Orange Gin Fizz w/ Campari: Simple Winter Cocktail!

 • Caprese salad on skewers

-Try my easy Air Fryer Bruschetta with mozzarella!
+Try my easy Air Fryer Bruschetta!

 • Grilled chicken or fish with lemon butter sauce